netsys-lab/id-int-spec/specification.md

 ```

 ### Encryption
+If encryption is enabled, stack entries are authenticated and encrypted using a
+modified AES-CCM (Counter with CBC-MAC) AEAD construction.
+AES-CCM first
+computes the CBC-MAC as for unencrypted stack entries.
+In addition to the
+regular header and metadata fields, the MAC must contain a 12-byte nonce used
+for encryption and included in each stack entry.
+Encryption itself is performed
-Stack entries are encrypted using AES in counter mode (AES-CTR) with a 12-byte
+using AES in counter mode (AES-CTR).
+The (padded) metadata and MAC computed in
-random nonce stored with the encrypted data.
-Metadata is encrypted by XORing the
+the previous step are encrypted by XORing with the the ramdom bit stream
-the ramdom bit stream produced by AES-CTR with the metadata and any padding it
-contains.
-Both the nonce and the encrypted telemetry are covered by the MAC.
+produced by AES-CTR.
+The nonce must not repeat under the same key and should be
+selected randomly for every packet.

 ### Telemetry Instructions
 Telemetry is requested in two different ways.
 Information identifying a node and